Why Gwailo?

 ## Gwailo vs Gweilo

 Both are interchangeable, romanised representations of Cantonese.
 ‘Gweilo’ is the most commonly used term for informal writing, whereas ‘Gwailo’ has a more academic origin, more closely representing the pronunciation.
+‘Gwailo’ was the version that I was accustomed to.

 ‘Gwailo’ has mixed connotations ranging from neutral to insulting, depending on context.
 Much of the derogatory overtone has faded since the days of colonialism; as a 'ghost man' I never felt insulted.
 The Hong Kong courts have ruled that ‘Gweilo’ is not racist (South China Morning Post, 2022[^1]).